-Some of the best players I have played with in my gaming career have juggled gaming, school and a social life as well, refusing to play games on weekends in an effort to get good grades and socialize with friends and it really showed in his game play.
+Some of the best players I have played with in my gaming career have juggled gaming, school and social life as well, refusing to play games on weekends in an effort to get good grades and socialize with friends and it really showed in his gameplay.

-Compared to other online friends who gamed all day he was calmer in his approach to the game, there was less rage quits and we made genuine progression on the ladder making it to rank one and taking the Relentless gladiator title in season 7, on one of the most competitive World of Warcraft PvP servers in the game…. al’akir-eu.
+Compared to other online friends who gamed all day he was calmer in his approach to the game, there were less rage quits and we made genuine progression on the ladder making it to rank one and taking the Relentless Gladiator title in season 7, on one of the most competitive World of Warcraft PvP servers in the game…. al’akir-eu.

-While gaming all day will increase your chances at becoming pro at a particular game for a short-lived period, it will not teach u essential life skills.
+While gaming all day will increase your chances of becoming a pro at a particular game for a short-lived period, it will not teach u essential life skills.

 What are your experiences with hardcore gaming? – Did you manage to juggle gaming either professional or non-professional and have a social life as well?
 I’d love to hear how you tackled the problem in the comments.